meifa00/FYP/README.md

 3. Model evaluation: The trained model is evaluated on the test data to measure its accuracy in detecting emotions in text data.

 # Results
-The XXX achieved an accuracy of 62% on the data.
+The XXX achieved an accuracy of XX% on the data.

 # Installation
 1. Clone the repository to your local machine: